TurbulenceChaos/sci-wolfram/README.md

 ## Prerequisites
 - [Jupyter](https://jupyter.org/install)
 - [WolframLanguageForJupyter](https://github.com/WolframResearch/WolframLanguageForJupyter)\
-Note: The latest version until 20/05/2025 is [9a26ac78743cc47084c9c99ff75c5aee2657a409](https://github.com/WolframResearch/WolframLanguageForJupyter/tree/9a26ac78743cc47084c9c99ff75c5aee2657a409), which can not display images in emacs jupyter-repl, see this [issue](https://github.com/emacs-jupyter/jupyter/issues/223#issuecomment-927137191).\
+Note: The latest version until 20/05/2025 is [9a26ac78743cc47084c9c99ff75c5aee2657a409](https://github.com/WolframResearch/WolframLanguageForJupyter/tree/9a26ac78743cc47084c9c99ff75c5aee2657a409), where images can not be shown in emacs jupyter-repl.
+See this [issue](https://github.com/emacs-jupyter/jupyter/issues/223#issuecomment-927137191).\
 You need to download the wolfram jupyter repository and manually modify the `WolframLanguageForJupyter/Resources/RequestHandlers.wl` file according to this [commit](https://github.com/linux-xhyang/WolframLanguageForJupyter/commit/2a4ed08556a3f87e4b134b48d5b0bc44bc81fb8b)
 - [emacs-jupyter](https://github.com/emacs-jupyter/jupyter)\
-Note: The latest version until 20/05/2025 is [3615c2de16988c4dd9d1978bfa10ee3092e85b33](https://github.com/emacs-jupyter/jupyter/tree/3615c2de16988c4dd9d1978bfa10ee3092e85b33), `completion-at-point` function does not work in jupyter org-block, see this [pull request](https://github.com/emacs-jupyter/jupyter/pull/582).\
+Note: The latest version until 20/05/2025 is [3615c2de16988c4dd9d1978bfa10ee3092e85b33](https://github.com/emacs-jupyter/jupyter/tree/3615c2de16988c4dd9d1978bfa10ee3092e85b33), where `completion-at-point` function does not work in jupyter org-block, see this [pull request](https://github.com/emacs-jupyter/jupyter/pull/582).\
-You have to overwrite the original `jupyter-org--set-src-block-cache` function manually, see my emacs config [sci-emacs](https://github.com/TurbulenceChaos/sci-emacs/blob/main/lisp/init-emacs-jupyter.el) for example.
+You have to overwrite the original `jupyter-org--set-src-block-cache` function manually.
+See my emacs config [sci-emacs](https://github.com/TurbulenceChaos/sci-emacs/blob/main/lisp/init-emacs-jupyter.el) for ref.
 - [LaTeX](https://orgmode.org/manual/Previewing-LaTeX-fragments.html) (optional)\
 In linux, you can install it using `sudo apt install texlive-full` to preview latex fragments in org-mode.